Understand Combat Stress in 5 Minutes

 - fearing the worst

 Understanding these feelings are supposed to happen helps ease the mind during a panic attack and can drastically shorten the panic.
-Why your body decided to enter fight-or-flight might be explained through the caveman story.
+For more explanation as to why your body decided to enter fight-or-flight, view The Caveman Story.